NoEndsNoGains/End-Of-Conflict/OVERVIEW.md

 ## Why is it needed?
 Most conflicts persist not because they're unsolvable, but because we skip the steps resolution requires: we don't name them clearly, we assume instead of verify, we judge people before consequences or forget the consequence or the people, we confuse the verdict with decision, and choose not to see and we choose not to act.

+## Where to use it ?
+Who can use it?

 ## The Five Stages

 Five stages: